haruchi818/sc2-ai/README.md

-Sure, here's an example README.md file and some test files that you can use as a starting point for your PySC2 bot:

 ## PySC2 Bot

 This is a PySC2 bot that uses the `sc2` library to play StarCraft II.
 The bot is written in Python and uses the `TerranAgent` class to control a Terran race army.